Intersex human rights

 Intersex people are born with sex characteristics, such as chromosomes, gonads, or genitals, that, according to the UN Office of the High Commissioner for Human Rights, "do not fit typical binary notions of male or female bodies."

-Intersex people face stigmatisation and discrimination from birth, particularly when an intersex variation is visible.
-In some countries (particularly in Africa and Asia) this may include infanticide, abandonment and the stigmatization of families.
+Intersex persons often face stigmatisation and discrimination from birth, particularly when an intersex variation is visible.
+In some countries this may include infanticide, abandonment and the stigmatization of families.
 Mothers in East Africa may be accused of witchcraft, and the birth of an intersex child may be described as a curse.

-Intersex infants and children, such as those with ambiguous outer genitalia, may be surgically and/or hormonally altered to fit perceived more socially acceptable sex characteristics.
-However, this is considered controversial, with no firm evidence of good outcomes.
-Such treatments may involve sterilization.
-Adults, including elite female athletes, have also been subjects of such treatment.
+Intersex infants and children particularly those born with visibly ambiguous genitalia are often subjected to surgical and/or hormonal interventions intended to align their bodies with socially accepted male or female characteristics.
+These procedures are highly controversial, as there is no conclusive evidence that they lead to positive psychological or physical outcomes.
+Moreover, while infertility in some intersex individuals is linked to specific biological conditions, these interventions themselves can cause irreversible infertility for individuals who might otherwise have had functional reproductive capacity.
 These issues are recognized as human rights abuses, with statements from UN agencies, the Australian parliament, and German and Swiss ethics institutions.
 Intersex organizations have also issued joint statements over several years, including the Malta declaration by the third International Intersex Forum.

 Implementation of human rights protections in legislation and regulation has progressed more slowly.
 In 2011, Christiane Völling won the first successful case brought against a surgeon for non-consensual surgical intervention.
 In 2015, the Council of Europe recognized for the first time a right for intersex persons to not undergo sex assignment treatment.
 In April 2015, Malta became the first country to outlaw nonconsensual medical interventions to modify sex anatomy, including that of intersex people.

 Other human rights and legal issues include the right to life, protection from discrimination, standing to file in law and compensation, access to information, and legal recognition.
 Few countries so far protect intersex people from discrimination.